zero-plus-x/neoform/readme.md

 ### `Form`

-Now when the input is ready we can use use it in a form:
+Now when the input is ready we can use it in a form:

 ```js
 import MyInput from '../MyInput';